Association Nationale pour le Développement des Arts de la Mode

-The Association Nationale pour le Développement des Arts de la Mode (English: National Association for the Development of the Fashion Arts) commonly known as ANDAM, is a nonprofit association created 1989, which organizes a contest intended to identify each year and launch designers on the scene of the French and international fashion.
+The Association Nationale pour le Développement des Arts de la Mode (English: National Association for the Development of the Fashion Arts) commonly known as ANDAM, is a nonprofit organisation established under the French 1901 law on associations.
+Each year, it organizes a major competition aimed at identifying and launching young designers onto the French and international fashion scene.

 History

-Nathalie Dufour founded ANDAM in 1989 under the auspices of Pierre Bergé, its president ever, and immediately received the support of the Delegation to the visual arts French Ministry of Culture and Communication, and DEFI, the development Committee and promotional clothing.
-Its creation represents a milestone in the history of international fashion and contributed to the advent of the biggest names in fashion.
+Nathalie Dufour founded ANDAM in 1989 under the patronage of Pierre Bergé and immediately received support from the Visual Arts Delegation of the Ministry of Culture and Communication, as well as from DEFI, the Committee for the Development and Promotion of the Clothing Industry.
+Its creation represented a decisive step in the history of international fashion and contributed to the emergence of some of the most prominent names in contemporary fashion.
+In 2018, Guillaume Houzé, a patron of ANDAM and member of the executive board of the Galeries Lafayette Group, succeeded Pierre Bergé as president of ANDAM.